HungPham2002/ECommerce-Customer-Churn-Prediction/readme.txt

 Hello,
 This is my Ecommerce project, I build to only research and learn about machine learning.
-Deep learning model notebook, I have not understand it yet.
+Deep learning model notebook, I have not understood it yet.
 I'm not sure it work correctly and effectively.
 Maybe it overfit and I do not see that :DD
 Customer Churn Prediction
 ============================
 - Context